91nunocosta/todolist/README.md

 # Next steps

 There are some steps that I know that I would follow if this was a long term project.
 But given that it's a one-week project, I will only list them here.
 This list is not sorted in any particular order.
-The order would depend on the priorities of the projects.
+The order would depend on the priorities of the project.

 * *Setup HTTPS*.
 Without HTTPS, a man-in-the-middle attack would easily compromise a user account.
 The user's tasks information would be compromised.
-Also, the user account would be entirely compromised.
-By eavesdropping the authorization token, the attacker would get indefinitely (because the token don't expire — see the next point) access to the user account.
+By eavesdropping the authorization token, the attacker could even get indefinitely (because the token don't expire — see the next point) access to the user account.
 That can be prevented if all the HTTP requests are encrypted.

 * *Manage the expiration of authorization tokens.* The first thing to do would be to add the _exp_ field to the JWT token.
 That would allow the receivers of the token to reject it when expired.
 The next step would be to design some mechanism to revoke tokens, which is less trivial.
 Sending to the auth service a request for revoking a token would not be enough.
 The previously emitted tokens would still be accepted.

-* *Move authorization to a separate service.* In real-life context, the authorization would likely be used by many services.
+* *Move authorization to a separate service.* In a operational context, the authorization would likely be used by many services.
 It would make sense having it has a distinct service.
 The implementation I did is simple to understand and flexible (e.g. it's easy to change the accounts' schema).
 But I would also consider some open source authentication server.
 That would bring more confidence on the system and possibily support more complex authorization protocols (e.g. OpenID Connect).
-For curiosity I explored some options and found [ORY Hydra](https://www.ory.sh/hydra/), for OpenID Connect, and [https://www.ory.sh/kratos/](https://www.ory.sh/kratos/), for simpler protocols.
+For curiosity I explored some options and found [ORY Hydra](https://www.ory.sh/hydra/), for OpenID Connect, and [ORY Kratos](https://www.ory.sh/kratos/), for simpler protocols.

 * *Ensure the consistency of task's positions in the DB*.
 The positions of the tasks are updated in 2 steps: 1) shift the positions that need to be shifted; 2) update the position of the task whose change was requested.
 There is a small chance that one of the operations fail, bringing the DB to an inconsistent status.
-I would investigate how to make these sequence of operations atomic.
+I would investigate how to make this sequence of operations atomic.

 * *Add JSON responses to invalid position errors.* The positions are managed through a hook.
 That isn't done by eve directly, so we don't have the nice eve's error response format.
 I could still implement that on my hooks.

 * *Ensure optimal management of the positions*.
-As mentioned above, it's possible that the chosen solution for managing the positions of the tasks is not has efficient as it can.
+As mentioned above, it's possible that the chosen solution for managing the positions of the tasks is not as efficient as it can.
 I would spend some time looking for better solutions, until I find some improvement, or I'm convinced that it's not possible to do any better.

 * *Setup CI/CD.* An operational project is not only development.
 It's important to make sure that moving code to production is a smooth (and frequent) process.
 That is achieved through good CI/CD pipelines.
 Some tools and techniques with which I had successful experiences are:
     * [_Trunk based development_](https://trunkbaseddevelopment.com/) — there is a single long-lived git branch.
 Any other branch should be dedicated to specific features, and should be merged as soon as possible.
 This approach minimizes technical debt.
 The less time alternative branches are open, the less the changes that lead to integration problems to solve later.